FAI Cup winner Danny Lafferty backs Derry City to battle it out with Shamrock Rovers for Premier Division title

-Danny Lafferty believes mid-season break with help his old club Derry City
+Danny Lafferty believes mid-season break will help his old club Derry City

 Lafferty, who won the SSE Airtricity Premier League title with Stephen Bradley’s men in 2020, says the topsy-turvy nature of the top flight this season means anything can happen.